thermo-oer-ubc/Thermo-OER/notebooks/ack/ack.md

 # Acknowledgements

-## Funding acknowedgements
+## Funding acknowledgements
-This project was made possible by Open Education Resources (OER) Resource Allocation grant at UBC Vancouver.
+This project was made possible by 2023/24 OER Fund Implementation Grant at UBC Vancouver.

 ## Contributions
 Content for various chapers was created by the following students: